yakworks/gorm-tools/docs/repository.md

  }
  ```

-## DaoEntity Trait
+## GormRepoEntity Trait

-See Groovydocs api for the [DaoEntity][] that is injected onto all domains.
+See Groovydocs api for the [GormRepoEntity][] that is injected onto all domains.

 ### Instance methods added to the domains

-Every domain gets a dao which is either setup for you or setup by implementing
+Every domain gets a repository which is either setup for you or setup by implementing
-[GormDao][]
+[GormRepo][]
 Each method is transactional and will prevent incomplete cascading saves.

-- **persist()**: calls the dao.save which in turn calls the dao.save(args) and then domain.save(failOnError:true)
+- **persist()**: calls the GormRepo's persist which in turn calls domain.save(failOnError:true)
-  with any other args passed in. ex: someDomain.persist().
+  Throws a [DomainException]

+- **remove()**:  calls the GormRepo's remove.
-  Throws a [DomainException](https://github.com/yakworks/gorm-tools/blob/master/plugin/src/main/groovy/grails/plugin/dao/DomainException.groovy) if anything goes wrong
+  Throws a [DomainException]

-- **remove()**:  calls the dao.delete which calls the dao.remove(args) which in turn calls the domain.delete(flush:true) by default.
-Throws a [DomainException](https://github.com/yakworks/gorm-tools/blob/master/plugin/src/main/groovy/grails/plugin/dao/DomainException.groovy) if anything goes wrong

 ### Statics added to the domain

-- **create(params)**:  calls the dao.create which does the bolier plate code you might find in a scaffolded controller. creates a new instance, sets the params and calls the dao.save (essentially the persist()). **ex:** Book.insertAndSave([name:'xyz',isbn:'123']) Throws a [DomainException](https://github.com/yakworks/gorm-tools/blob/master/plugin/src/main/groovy/grails/plugin/dao/DomainException.groovy) if anything goes wrong
+- **create(params)**:  calls the repo.create which does the bolier plate code you might find in a scaffolded controller.
+creates a new instance, sets the params and calls the repository.save (essentially the persist()). **ex:** `Book.insertAndSave([name:'xyz',isbn:'123'])`
+Throws a [DomainException] if anything goes wrong

-- **update(params)**:  calls the dao.update which does the boiler plate code you might find in a scaffolded controller. gets the instance base in the params.id, sets the params and calls the dao.save for it. **ex:** Book.update([id:11,name:'aaa']) Throws a [DomainException](https://github.com/yakworks/gorm-tools/blob/master/plugin/src/main/groovy/grails/plugin/dao/DomainException.groovy) if anything goes wrong
+- **update(params)**:  calls the repo.update which does the boiler plate code you might find in a scaffolded controller. gets the instance base in the params.id, sets the params and calls the repository.save for it. **ex:** Book.update([id:11,name:'aaa']) Throws a [DomainException](https://github.com/yakworks/gorm-tools/blob/master/plugin/src/main/groovy/grails/plugin/repository/DomainException.groovy) if anything goes wrong

-- **remove(id)**:  calls the dao.removeById gets the instance base in the params.id, calls the delete for it. **ex:** Book.remove([id:11]) Throws a [DomainException](https://github.com/yakworks/gorm-tools/blob/master/plugin/src/main/groovy/grails/plugin/dao/DomainException.groovy) if anything goes wrong
+- **remove(id)**:  calls the repository.removeById gets the instance base in the params.id, calls the delete for it. **ex:** `Book.remove([id:11])`
+Throws a [DomainException]if anything goes wrong

-- **dao**: a quick way to get to the dao for the Domain.
-It will return the stock dao that was created from GormDaoSupport or the Dao you created for the domain.
+- **repo**: a quick way to get to the repository for the Domain.
+It will return the DefaultGormRepo that was auto created
+  or one you defined for the domain under grails-app/repository.

-## Dao Events
+## Repository Events

 ### Methods

-Each of the dao can implement any of the methods listed below and they will get called during persistence operation.
+Each Repository can implement any of the methods listed below and they will get called during persistence operation.

 - **beforeCreate(T instance, Map params)** - Called before a new instance is saved, can be used to do custom data binding or initialize the state of domain etc.
 - **afterCreate(T instance, Map params)** - Called after the new instance is saved.